GuanghanWang/guanghanwang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year Computer Science Ph.D. student at Cornell University.
-I am located at Cornell Tech in NYC, where I am fortunate to work with [Prof. Volodymyr Kuleshov](https://www.cs.cornell.edu/~kuleshov/).
+I am a second-year Computer Science Ph.D. student at Cornell Tech in NYC, where I am fortunate to work with [Prof. Volodymyr Kuleshov](https://www.cs.cornell.edu/~kuleshov/).
 My research interests center around **probabilistic generative models** and their applications in scientific domains.
 Lately, I have developed a strong interest in **diffusion language models**.

 Before coming to Cornell, I earned my bachelor’s degree in Computer Science and Technology from Tsinghua University with honor (2020-2024).
 In 2023, I spent a wonderful summer at CMU collaborating with [Prof. Jian Ma](https://www.cs.cmu.edu/~jianma/).